Argenteus

 One aureus equaled 25 argentei and one argenteus equaled 8 folles.

 The term argenteus, meaning "of silver" in Latin, was first used in Pliny's Natural History in the phrase argenteus nummus (silver coin).
-The 4th-century historian Ammianus uses the same phrase, however there is no indication that this is the official name for a denomination.
+The 4th-century historian Ammianus uses the same phrase, though there is no indication that this is the official name for a denomination.
 The Historia Augusta uses the phrase to refer to several fictitious coins.